Bujiang/Bujiang.github.io/source/_posts/2014-08-15-python-challenge-0-1.markdown

 replace the 0 to result then get the next stage URL is http://www.pythonchallenge.com/pc/def/274877906944.html

-Stage 1.
+Challenge 1.
 What about making trans?

 In webpage there have one picture and one paragraph.
 The picture show K->M O->Q E->G, and the paragraph looks like have some meaning but for now I do not know it.